alangpierce/alangpierce.github.io/source/about/index.markdown

 footer: true
 ---

-I'm a software engineer at [Khan Academy](http://www.khanacademy.org).
-I work on the infrastructure team, which mostly focuses on site performance and developer happiness.
+At Khan Academy I worked on the infrastructure team, which mostly focuses on site performance and developer happiness.

 Before that, I worked at Palantir from May 2011 to January 2014, where I worked on improving scale and avoiding downtime.
 I also had internships at Mozilla and